rancher/elemental-docs/versioned_docs/version-1.4/installation.md

 ## Prepare Installation Media

-The installation media is the media that will be used to kick start an Elemental Teal deployment.
+The installation media is the media that will be used to kick start an OS deployment.
 Currently the supported media is a live ISO.
 The live ISO must include the registration configuration yaml hence it must crafted once the MachineRegistration is created.
 The installation media is created by using the [`elemental-iso-add-registration`](https://github.com/rancher/elemental/blob/main/.github/elemental-iso-add-registration)